 - Driving The Victoria Highway is a sealed two lane highway linking Katherine in the NT and Kununurra and Broome in WA.
 By car from Katherine to Timber Creek takes around 3 hours, and Kununurra to Timber Creek around 21⁄2 hours. - Car Pooling if you can offer a lift or require a lift please discuss when you register. - Bus The Greyhound bus service passes through Timber Creek daily.
-They leave Kununurra daily at 9:45 arriving in Timber Creek 2.5hrs later.
-They leave Timber Creek for Kununurra daily at 16:10 (NT time) arriving in Kununurra at 17:15 (WA time).
-Cost \$53 each way.
-Greyhound also travel to Timber Creek from Darwin (cost \$130) www.greyhound.com.au - Northern Air Charters also do regular flights between Timber Creek and Darwin. - Flying Qantas fly into Kununurra on Saturdays, fly out Sunday.
-SkyWest fly Monday, Tuesday, Wednesday, Thursday and Saturday.
-Discounts are being sought so please contact Lisa for further information. - Pick-ups shuttle services will be running every few days from Kununurra so contact the Personnel Coordinator with flight details.
+They leave Kununurra daily at 10:15 arriving in Timber Creek 2.5hrs later (Timber Creek is in the NT, which is 1.5 hrs ahead of WA).
+They leave Timber Creek for Kununurra daily at 17:10 (NT time) arriving in Kununurra at 18:15 (WA time).
+Cost about \$50 each way -varies on the type of ticket you buy.
+Greyhound also travel to Timber Creek from Darwin (cost about \$120) www.greyhound.com.au - Flying Northern Air Charters do regular flights between Timber Creek and Darwin. - Pick-ups - shuttle services will be running every few days from Kununurra so contact the Personnel Coordinator with flight details.
 Please discuss when you register.